-Each Sectoral Partnership is comprised of a secretariat, employers and/or employer body organisations, the Council for the Curriculum, Examinations and Assessment (CCEA), Further Education, Higher Education and DfE representatives.
+Each Sectoral Partnership is comprised of a secretariat, employers and/or employer body organisations, the Council for the Curriculum, Examinations and Assessment (CCEA), further education, higher education and DfE representatives.
 Other stakeholders may include trade unions, industry experts and policy advisers who attend as required.

 Membership ensures that employers, those in further education and other experts are central to the development of qualifications and curriculum frameworks and the delivery of Apprenticeships to meet the current and future needs of industry in Northern Ireland.
 Framework qualifications are based on National Occupational Standards.

-Role of Sectoral Partnership
+Role of Sectoral Partnerships

 Established Sectoral Partnerships

-Ten Sectoral Partnerships have been established to date:
+15 Sectoral Partnerships have been established to date: